 FACT #3 – People Die Every Year

 I could tell you multiple stories of kids, adults, photographers, even movie-makers who have been killed in the last decade trying to take photos on the tracks.
 But I will spare you the gory details.
-If you don’t believe me, run a quick Google search, and you will find an unending list of stories and articles.
-It is quite horrifying.
+If you don’t believe me, run a quick Google search to find an unending list of stories and articles.
+It is pretty horrifying.

-The simple fact is, trespasser fatalities are getting worse, not better, in the past ten years.
-Phil McCausland, of the Federal Railroad Administration, says, “The majority of train fatalities continue to occur because of trespassing, and education efforts have not stopped trespassing deaths from reaching a 10-year high.”
-This chart from NBC News shows how the number of railroad track fatalities have increased over the past 10 years.
+The simple fact is trespasser fatalities are getting worse, not better, in the past ten years.
+Phil McCausland of the Federal Railroad Administration says, “The majority of train fatalities continue to occur because of trespassing, and education efforts have not stopped trespassing deaths from reaching a 10-year high.”
+This chart from NBC News shows how railroad track fatalities have increased over the past ten years.

 But My Railway is Abandoned…

 You may be wondering about Abandoned Railways.
 Why you ask, can’t I find an abandoned rail and use that for my photo?
 It makes sense, right?
 But this excellent question leads me to our next fact.

 FACT #4 – Railroad Pictures Are Not Cool

 If none of the facts above stops you from doing the unthinkable, then know this: If you insist on taking photos on tracks, realize you cannot post them on social media anywhere without suffering an attack of massive proportions.
 In our current culture, people have no boundaries around bullying behavior online.
 A fast way to get bullied is to show a photo taken of the railroad tracks.
 Go ahead, try it.
 I dare you.